National Consortium for the Study of Terrorism and Responses to Terrorism (START)

 Students are required to take the following three courses:

-In addition to the three new courses, students must take one 3-credit course on research methods, to be drawn from courses in any discipline, including: African-American Studies; Applied Mathematics and Scientific Computation; Biological Sciences; Criminology and Criminal Justice; Communications; Economics; Civil Engineering; Electrical Engineering; Fire Protection Engineering; Family Studies; Geography; Government and Politics; History; Health; Latin American Studies; Psychology; Sociology; Statistics; and Survey Methodology.
+In addition to the three required BSST courses, students must take one 3-credit elective course on research methods, to be drawn from courses in any discipline, including but not limited to: African-American Studies; Applied Mathematics and Scientific Computation; Biological Sciences; Criminology and Criminal Justice; Communications; Economics; Civil Engineering; Electrical Engineering; Fire Protection Engineering; Family Studies; Geography; Government and Politics; History; Health; Latin American Studies; Psychology; Sociology; Statistics; and Survey Methodology.

 To satisfy the final requirement, students must also enroll in one Global Studies Signature Course, to be selected from the following list of approved courses: